 One effective way of ensuring that staff in the pilot become engaged is to make sure that either the measures of the improvement can be explicitly linked to their efforts, or that their efforts are directly measured.

 In the same way that an SPC chart can show a machinist when the tool has lost its edge, individual’s performance on activities can be measured as above, within, or below some control limits.
+This data is an essential ingredient of a successful digital manufacturing ecosystem.

 Reporting such results enables staff to direct their efforts to the most pressing priorities, while also engendering a culture of continuous improvement.